clef/frontend-styleguide/README.md

 ### Commenting

 Commenting our CSS helps better visually distinguish groups of related blocks.
-Commeting also allows us to offer additional context to our teammates around styles that may affect one another.
+Commenting also allows us to offer additional context to our teammates around styles that may affect one another.

 An example: